Adult Education

 Adult Education Program Mission and Philosophy

-The Adult Education program focuses on helping low-income migrants residing in Springfield to improve their English language skills while incorporating life skills.
+The Adult Education program helps low-income migrants residing in Springfield to improve their English language skills while incorporating life skills.
 The goal of the program is to help them gain self-sufficiency, better integrate into their community and give them the skills needed to break the cycle of poverty.
 To accomplish these goals, the Adult Education program uses a three-pronged approach which includes Literacy and Beginner ESOL classes, and the Community Connection Skills Series.

 Gray House Adult Education Student working with tutor